pimpreneil/svgstopdf/README.md

 svgstopdf 1.svg 2.svg out.pdf --latex-package
 ```

-This command will generate an additional `out.sty` that you must keep in the same directory as your generated PDF file as well as your LaTeX source files.
+This command will generate an additional `svgimages.sty` that you must keep in the same directory as your generated PDF file as well as your LaTeX source files.
 Your LaTeX code to load the images will now become:

 ```latex
 \usepackage{svgimages}